-This is an exciting role which will support, coordinate, promote and raise the profile of the Representation and Democracy departments work related to the Vice President Welfare, Welfare Zone and welfare representatives.
+This is an exciting role which will support, coordinate, promote and raise the profile of the Unions work related to the Vice President Education, Education Zone and course representatives.

 The successful candidate will have passion and enthusiasm for improving the student experience and have a positive attitude and commitment to working with students.
 The successful candidate will have the ability to use their own initiative and have experience of working with student representatives or volunteers.

-The Students’ Union represents and supports over 18,000 students who make up the diverse and vibrant student body at Queen Mary, University of London.
-The Welfare coordinator supports the team with work on Student Support, Lad Culture, and Housing and Halls.
-They also maintain partnerships with departments to further the work of the Welfare Zone.
+The Students’ Union represents and supports over 25,000 students who make up the diverse and vibrant student body at Queen Mary, University of London.
+300 course representatives per year are trained, supported and rewarded by the Representation and Democracy Team.
+The team develops and maintains partnerships with academic departments to further the course representative system and work of the Education Zone.

-This role supports the Vice President Welfare, relevant student officers and committees with developing and achieving objectives, carrying out research, developing and implementing policy and carrying out and evaluating events and campaigns.
+This role supports the Vice President Education, relevant student officers and committees with developing and achieving objectives, carrying out research, developing and implementing policy and carrying out and evaluating events and campaigns.

 Duties include acting as the first point of contact for the department, administrative support, maintaining regular communications and supporting management in overseeing and working within a set budget.
-The Welfare Coordinator will also be responsible for providing briefings and training to student officers and staff on factors impacting the welfare experience of students.
+The Education Coordinator will also be responsible for providing briefings and training to student officers and staff on local and national education issues.

 Applicants should have a good understanding of the needs of students, have excellent organisational skills and have the ability to work with a wide range of people.
 They will also need to be empathetic to the needs of the students and have the knowledge and experience of working in an education or not-for-profit environment.
 Applicants are expected to have experience in administration, delivering training or presenting to large groups, supporting campaigning work and of working with student representatives or volunteers.

-The post is a full time, permanent position.
-Starting salary will be £26,717 per annum, inclusive of London Allowance and raises 1 point annually as set out in the QM Pay and Grading Structure.
-Benefits include 30 days annual leave, plus university closure days, defined benefit pension scheme, free gym membership and an interest-free season ticket loan.
+The post is a full-time (35 hours per week), permanent appointment.
+Starting salary will be £27,251 per annum inclusive of London Allowance and raises one point annually as set out in the QM Pay and Grading Structure.
+Benefits include 30 days annual leave, plus university closure days, free gym membership, pension scheme and interest-free season ticket loan.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.

-Informal enquiries should be addressed to Maddie Spink at firstname.lastname@example.org or on 020 7882 8455.
+Informal enquiries should be addressed to Sophia MacBlain at email@example.com or on 020 7882 2915

 Details about QMSU can be found at www.qmsu.org